 On Serious Eats, every new recipe we publish will contain both approximate number of physical ingredients used ("1 large onion" or "3 medium stalks celery"), but we'll also include the volume you should be working with ("2 medium carrots, diced fine, (about 1 1/2 cups)")*

-*With the exception of recipes printed directly from existing cookbooks with permission from the Publisher in columns like Cook the Book or Bake the Book.
+*With the exception of recipes printed directly from existing cookbooks with permission from the publisher.

 As for shallots in particular, it's difficult to tell whether one shallot is going to split into one, two, three, or even four cloves when you peel it, so when our recipes call for "one medium shallot," it's referring to the entire thing, no matter how many cloves it splits into.
 We use the following basic equivalencies: